Tubal ligation produces small, typically minimal surgical scars

 The Bottom Line

-Tubal ligation scars are a natural part of the surgical process, but modern techniques ensure they remain minimal and unobtrusive.
+Tubal ligation scars are a normal result of surgery, but modern techniques ensure they remain minimal and unobtrusive.
 Proper care and patience will help your scars heal beautifully.

 Skip the waiting room.
 Get answers in minutes with Doctronic.